ozturkoktay/spore_segmentation/README.md

-# Fern Spore Analysis Project
+# Fern Spore Analysis

 ## Project Overview
 This project aims to analyze and categorize fern spores using machine learning and deep learning techniques.
 It includes scripts for data augmentation, clustering (DBSCAN and K-Means), image segmentation, and a GUI for user-friendly interaction.
-The goal is to develop a image labeling tool to make the labeling faster using the previously trained model.
+The goal is to develop an image labeling tool to make the labeling faster using the previously trained model.

 ---